gnwankpa/portfolio/README.md

 # Welcome to My GitHub Projects Portfolio! 🌟

-Here, you'll find a curated list of projects I've developed or contributed to, showcasing a variety of skills in web development, application design, and more.
-Please explore the links to see live examples and details about each project.
+Welcome to my GitHub Projects Portfolio!
+With a background in enterprise software development at renowned corporations such as Microsoft and Cisco, as well as dynamic roles in various startups, this repository offers a curated showcase of my capabilities with other smaller projects I am able to share.
+Here, you'll discover a range of projects I've either developed or contributed to, highlighting my diverse skills in web development, application design, and beyond.
+Please explore the provided links for live demonstrations and detailed insights into each project.

 ## Projects Overview